JoeyZ56/DishBoard-Client/README.md

 ### User Stories

-- As a user I can sign up for an account to collect recipes that the communty as posted.
+- As a user I can sign up for an account to collect recipes that the community as posted.

 - As a user I can customize my profile. provide a profile image, bio section, or a link to my favorite recipes.